Zywave/booster/src/_areas/design-system/components/file-inputs.md

 ![File Input anatomy](/images/file-input_anatomy.svg)

 1. **Button:** The shape that encloses the icon and action.
-When selected, the users default file explorer will open.
+When selected, the user's default file explorer will open.
 2. **Icon:** Gives more definition to the upload action.
 Can be used in place of the action text due to lack of space or on mobile.
 3. **Action:** A single action associated with the File Input, such as 'Browse' or 'Upload content.'
 4. **Input text:** Placeholder text will instruct users to select file(s) or drop file(s) into the dropzone for upload.
 Once a file has been selected, the filename will appear.